meganz/sdk/examples/win32/README.md

 Visual Studio 2010 solution with the MEGA C++ SDK and a simple console app using the intermediate layer (`include/megaapi.h`).

-The example all logs in to your MEGA account, gets your MEGA filesystem, shows the files/folders in your root folder and uploads an image.
+The example logs in to your MEGA account, gets your MEGA filesystem, shows the files/folders in your root folder and uploads an image.

 ## How to run the project